AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/statistics/filter.rst

 To save your favorite combination of filters once:

 #.
 Go to the report you use most often for the traffic analysis.
 #.
-You can also set up the **Optional parameter**, и **Dinamics** and :ref:`the type of event date <onversion-download-label>`, if required; these parameters will be also saved.
+You can also set up the **Optional parameter**, **Dinamics** and :ref:`the type of event date <onversion-download-label>`, if required; these parameters will be also saved.
 #.
 Set up the conditions: period in the calendar and selection by filters.
 #.
-Click the :guilabel:`Save report`button, then name the filter you are saving.
+Click the :guilabel:`Save report` button, then name the filter you are saving.
 #.
-The report that you have just saved will appear in the :menuselection:`My Reports`.
+The report that you have just saved will appear in the :menuselection:`Statistics | My Reports` tab.